emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watch lists and continue watching, but you cannot be synced across devices. 🟡
 1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## StreamFlix
-### Score: 10/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Does not have server auto-switch. ❌
-1. Site does not have episode auto-next. ❌
-1. Sites UI is fine but has room for improvement. 🟡
-1. Site has history + watch lists, and you can login to sync them across devices. ✔️
-1. Has content sorting, collections, and recommendations based on what people watch. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌